Fond du Lac Band of Lake Superior Chippewa: Government

 Fond du Lac Band of Lake Superior Chippewa is one of six members of the Minnesota Chippewa Tribe (MCT), from which it receives certain administrative services and support.
 The tribal government issues its own license plates.
 In the 2020 United States Census, the reservation recorded a population of 4,184 people and in July, 2007, MCT reported 4,044 people enrolled through Fond du Lac.

+Education

+In 1987, the Band opened Fond du Lac Tribal and Community College.
+For the 2021-2022 school year, there were 1,648 students enrolled, 9.5% of whom were Indigenous.